knudhansen/rpi/scripts/README.md

 * check that the Raspberry Pi device has been setup when calling the other functions
 * have a cleaner way of handling the files on the Raspberry Pi
 * have a handler to make sure that concurrent uses of the Raspberry Pi do not collide
+* maybe make the functions work on rpi as on remote host...
+Or is it too much abstraction?
+* cron setup helper functions
+* make sure that there is space enough before recording a video.
+Investigate how much space is needed
+* investigate what additional parameter are needed for the video (resolution and exposure control)